janesmith73/product-docs/CONTRIBUTING.md

 git pull
 ```

-**Start previewing**

-Run the following and follow the instructions for opening the site in your web browser.
+#### Start previewing

+Run the following yarn command to have your browser open a new tab displaying the documentation site.

 ```
 yarn start
 ```

+Any errors or warnings will be displayed both in the browser as well as in the terminal window.